-During the entire month of September, these countries celebrate with their own vibrant traditions, from parades to piñatas, dancing in the streets, and speeches from public officials.
+For an entire month, starting each September, Central American countries celebrate with unique traditions, from parades to performances, dancing in the streets, and speeches from public officials.

-During the American Revolutionary War, there were clashes between the British and the Spanish on Nicaraguan territory, but it wasn’t until decades later that the Peninsula War, and the ousting of King Ferdinand VII from the Spanish throne, allowed revolts in El Salvador and Nicaragua to fight against the Spanish.
+Britain also went on an offensive in the Caribbean.
+However, it wasn’t until decades later that the Peninsula War, and the ousting of King Ferdinand VII from the Spanish throne, allowed revolts in El Salvador and Nicaragua against Spanish forces.

-How does each country celebrate their Independence Day?
+How does each country celebrate its Independence Day?

-But the celebrations often begin much sooner than that, and often happen at the same time as the torch is being passed through each country.
-Food, dancing, parades, and music are all part of the celebratory festivities, and each country celebrates their national pride in their own unique way!
+But the celebrations often begin much sooner than that and happen simultaneously as the torch passes through each country.
+Food, dancing, parades, and music are all part of the celebratory festivities, and each country celebrates its national pride uniquely!

 On September 11th, the torch changes hands at “Las Manos,” the border of Honduras and Nicaragua.
-It is exchanged between the ministers, and the next day, folkloric events take place.
+Ministers exchange the torch from one to another.
+The following day is filled with regional festivals.

 Finally, the torch is then passed at the southern border, “Peñas Blancas,” between the Nicaraguan and Costa Rican Ministers of Education.